FrigadeHQ/remote-storage/README.md

 <H3 align="center"><strong>centralStorage</strong></H3>
-<div align="center">centralStorage is an open source library and server with the same API as localStorage that allows you to store data in a centralized storage.</div>
+<div align="center">centralStorage is a simple, open source library that combines the localStorage API with a single centralized location to store data.</div>
 <br />
 <div align="center">
 <a href="https://frigade.com">Website</a>